 Comfort and Versatility

 The Day-Date feels heavier and more deliberate.
 The President bracelet and solid precious-metal construction give it wrist presence, but you feel that weight throughout the day.
-It suits structured outfits and formal environments more than relaxed settings.
+It suits structured outfits and formal environments more than relaxed ones.

 Design Language and Visual Impact